Quabena/alx-system_engineering-devops/0x02-shell_redirections/README.md

 20-hiago - removes all letters c and C from input 21-reverse - reverses an input
-22-users_and_homes - displays all users and their home directories, sorted by the users, based on the /etc/passwd file
+22-users_and_homes - displays all users and their home directories, sorted by the users, based on the /etc/passwd file 100-empty_casks - finds all empty files and directories and all sub-directories